janeund/janeund/README.md

 I'm Evgeniia and based in Oslo, Norway.
 <br></br>
-I'm new frontend developer without formal background in computer science 🐣 Currently i'm exploring advanced concepts of Javascript, Typescript and React.
+I'm new to frontend development but growing fast 🐣 Currently I'm exploring advanced concepts of Javascript, Typescript and React.

 ## Contact me